briansmith337/zulip/templates/zerver/help/getting-your-organization-started-with-zulip.md

-# Getting your organization started with Zulip
+# Getting your organization started with Axxess

 Use this as a checklist to get your organization off to a great start.